sungchun12/schedule-python-script-using-Google-Cloud/README.md

 5. Connect with dataviz tool such as Tableau

 **Development Instructions**:
-1. Copy github repository into SDK or Google cloud shell(thankfully it has persistent storage, so you don't have to recopy the folder structure)
+1. Copy github repository into SDK or Google cloud shell(thankfully it has persistent storage, so you don't have to recopy the folder structure): git clone https://github.com/sungchun12/schedule-python-script-using-Google-Cloud.git
 2. Create BigQuery dataset: "chicago_traffic"

 **Deploy Instructions**: